Schneewittchen / Snow White

 Will for power and shaping force can be found in all of the analyzed architectures.
 In this world, all means are allowed, be it magic, tricks, propaganda, technology or science.
 A story is told, in which the main character could come to life at any time.
 This spatial proximity to a dangerous animal or a known dictator, which looks so vivid that it could always wake up again, puts the viewer in an uncomfortable situation.
 One has to believe a convincing legend – to stand in front of the real body.

 The aura of the original plays a certain role, which we are talking about in the Arts and which is present especially with a visual icon, as Lenin’s body.
 We can approach an original object, that exists with an apparent materiality and dimension.
 And there is the fascination, to be confronted with an organism, that is no longer living – which is so well preserved, using modern technology or something that is close to magic.
 A form of immortality, not to be mistaken for liveliness, can be experienced with one’s own senses, occurs at a place that was once reserved for religion.

 KURZSUECHTIG – Festival Screening.
-Leipzig/Germany (Best Film Experimental and Audience Award)
+Leipzig/Germany (Awarded as Best Film Experimental and Audience Award)

 STUTTGARTER FILMWINTER – Festival Screening.
 Stuttgart/Germany

 Selected for catalogue of AG Kurzfilm (German Short Film Association) as one of the best 100 short films 2017